 Open PhD applications

-In addition to the two opportunities above we have a third open opportunity to research a PhD in any area of forensic linguistic/language and law at Aston, although we will be particularly interested in applications which are distinctive from the areas described for the two directed PhD studentships.
-Only established staff can supervise PhDs, which within AIFL comprises Prof Tim Grant, Professor Lauren Devine, Dr Krzysztof Kredens, Dr Geoffrey Stewart Morrison, Dr Tamineh Tayebi, Dr Kate Haworth, and Dr Stephen Parker.
+We have opportunities to research a PhD in any area of forensic linguistic/language and law at Aston.
+Only established staff can supervise PhDs, which within AIFL comprises Prof Tim Grant, Prof Lauren Devine, Dr Krzysztof Kredens, Dr Geoffrey Stewart Morrison, Dr Tamineh Tayebi, Dr Kate Haworth, Dr Stephen Parker, Dr Nicci MacLeod, and Dr Felicity Deamer.
 Their research interests can be found on the AIFL pages of Aston Research Explorer

 Applications for all of the above opportunities should be submitted through the process described on this page.